Trump expected to veto defense bill, forcing Congress back to the Hill

 However, senators remain concerned that some GOP House members may choose not to counter the president’s decision.

-House Minority Leader Kevin McCarthy, R-Calif., has already said he would not vote in favor of overriding the veto, prompting one senator to tell Fox News that the consensus among senators on the likelihood the House will be successful is about 50-50.
+House Minority Leader Kevin McCarthy, R-Calif., has already said he would not vote in favor of overriding the veto, prompting one senator to tell Fox News that the consensus among senators on the chances of a successful House override is about 50-50.

 Trump first promised to reject the defense bill earlier this month, after Congress omitted language on Section 230 of the 1996 Communications Decency Act, which the president has called "a serious threat to our National Security & Election Integrity."